 Our Ultimate Guide to Website Health includes step-by-step advice for conducting a technical SEO audit, as well as a handy checklist!

-Note: This is an excerpt from our larger, more comprehensive eBook, SEO Strategies for Black Friday 2022.
-For even more Black Friday SEO tips (including on-site SEO tactics), download your free copy of the eBook today.
+For even more Black Friday SEO tips (including on-site SEO tactics and content ideas), download your free copy of the full eBook now!